beanumber/imdb/README.md

 The load phase leverages the Python module `IMDbPy`, which also has external dependencies.
 Please see the [.travis.yml](https://github.com/beanumber/imdb/blob/master/.travis.yml) file for a list of those dependencies (on Ubuntu -- your configuration may be different).

-You'll want to leave this running overnight.
-To load the full set of files it took about 20 minutes!
+You may want to leave this running.
+To load the full set of files it took about 20 minutes and occupies about 9.5 gigabytes on disk.

 ``` r
 imdb %>%